mbabynames search ✿

 Esther Nathaniel

-Esther ("noble and strong") and Nathaniel ("gift of God").
+Esther ("star") and Nathaniel ("gift of God").
 Two distinct meanings that create a name with range.
 The longer Nathaniel (3 syllables) builds on the shorter Esther, giving the name forward momentum.

 Esther Sullivan

-Put "noble and strong" next to "dark-eyed" and you get a name that feels considered.
+Put "star" next to "dark-eyed" and you get a name that feels considered.
 Esther Sullivan works on paper and out loud.
 Esther is 2 syllables.
 Sullivan at 3 adds length and rhythm.

 Esther Alexander